Tristan-Toye/Geodata-visualisation-and-distribution/README.md

 *** ***
 # Note
 *** ***
-Index.html needs to be in the map 'templates'.
-This map also needs to be in the same map as app.py.
+Index.html needs to be in the folder 'templates'.
+This map also needs to be in the same folder as app.py.
 Otherwise flask won't know where to find the html file.